 Identification and Zero Knowledge

 Ahto Buldas Aleksandr Lenin

 Nov 25, 2019

 Ahto Buldas, Aleksandr Lenin

 Identification and Zero Knowledge

 ▶ ▲ ■ ▶ ■ つへへ Nov 25, 2019 1 / 20

 (日) (同) (三) (三)

 How should Alice prove to Bob that she is who she claims to be?

-Requirements:
+This is not a simple question to answer.
+No matter what scheme is used it should be true that:

-- Honest parties (like Alice) are be able to prove their identities correctly
+- Honest parties are be able to prove and verify identities correctly

-- Dishonest third party (Carol) should not be able to impersonate Alice.
+- A dishonest third party (Carol) should not be able to impersonate Alice.

-Bob can also be dishonest and, after getting the information from Alice, impersonate her to someone else.
+The second condition includes the possibility that Bob is dishonest and can, after getting the information from Alice, turn around and impersonate her to someone else.

-A D A D A D A
+- 4 同 6 4 日 6 4 日 6

 Bob is a computer on which Alice has an account.